 The CSL stipulates the obligation of authorities to adopt integrity plans and obligation that authorities appoint a civil servant responsible for preparation and implementation of integrity plan.
 The Ministry of Justice adopted the Guidelines for preparation of Integrity Plan on 31 January 2013.
-Besides, in order to effectively fight corruption, the Law on Prevention of Corruption was adopted in 2014, which, among other things, regulates issues relating to protection of persons who report threats to public interest which indicates the existence of corruption.
-The Agency for Prevention of Corruption has been established by the Law.
+Besides, in order to effectively fight corruption, the Law on Prevention of Corruption was adopted in 2014,186 which, among other things, regulates issues relating to protection of persons who report threats to public interest which indicates the existence of corruption.
+The Agency for Prevention of Corruption has been established by the Law.187

 The organization and responsibilities of ministries and their subordinate bodies are clearly defined in the Decree on the Organization and Operation of the State Administration.
 Ministries perform affairs of proposing internal and external policy, conduct development policy, normative activities, administrative supervision and other activities having strategic and developmental content, while operational and executive tasks of administration in departments are performed by other administrative bodies (administrations, secretariats, bureaus, directorates and agencies).
 The total number of state administrative authorities, including administrative authorities within ministries, has increased in the past period, which represents a negative trend in comparison to what was envisaged.
 No systematic analysis has been carried out about the functional and financial effects of implementation of concept of administration authorities within ministries.
 Local self-government units in Montenegro carry out activities falling within their own scope, as well as state administration activities which can be delegated to them by the Law, i.e. entrusted to them by Government regulation.
-The status and functioning of organizations with public powers (public agencies, public funds, public institutions) should be clearly defined, as well as developing of a clear and comprehensible typology of organizations with public powers.
-189
+The status and functioning of organizations with public powers (public agencies, public funds, public institutions) should be clearly defined, as well as developing of a clear and comprehensible typology of organizations with public powers.188

-The Law on Free Access to Information regulates issues of importance, manner and procedure for exercising the right to free access to information.
+The Law on Free Access to Information189 regulates issues of importance, manner and procedure for exercising the right to free access to information.
 The Law gives great opportunities for free access to information and is a good framework for exercising this right.
 Also, provides for proactive access to information, and relates to a list of documents, i.e. information that every public authority is obliged to publish on its website.
-Jurisdictional control of administrative authorities' decisions on the request for free access to information is the responsibility of the Agency for Protection of Personal Data and Free Access to Information.
-The following challenges are evident in the field of free access to information: insufficient awareness of obligations of entities subject to the Law, particularly in part relating to proactive publication of information, in part relating to provision of information by authority which do not possess such information, frequent "administrative silence" in procedures related to free access to information; the public is insufficiently aware of the right of free access to information and poor administrative and technical capacities of the Agency.
+Jurisdictional control of administrative authorities' decisions on the request for free access to information.190 The following challenges are evident in the field of free access to information: insufficient awareness of obligations of entities subject to the Law, particularly in part relating to proactive publication of information, frequent "administrative silence" in procedures related to free access to information and poor administrative and technical capacities of the Agency.
 The issue could also be the number of complaints against authorities which rapidly grows, especially bearing in mind the capacities of this Agency, while administrative silence remains one of key issues.